Reispar-Technologies/Covid19-Data-Project/README.md

-## Covid19-Data-Project by a team of volunteers at Reispar Academy
+## Covid19-Data-Project by a team at Reispar Analytics Academy

 Real Time Analytics Web Page on the Corona Virus around the world